GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ## Preference Log

+- 2026-08-15: Assigned peripheral clock-gate query/mutation to RCC/application,
+  prohibited peripheral Drivers from hiding gate transitions inside lifecycle or narrow APIs, and required `DeConfig()` to leave application-owned RCC and NVIC state unchanged.
+- 2026-08-15: Required coherent Driver transactions to snapshot each required register once, stage modularly in local images, coalesce compatible changes, dirty-write each register once where legal, and document every additional hardware-mandated MMIO access.
+- 2026-08-15: Required one MMIO-free `_PERIPH_Stage<Domain>Config()` helper per
+  root-configuration structure member and required the public configuration API to commit all staged register images directly; private configuration commit helpers may not hide the public transaction's hardware writes.
+- 2026-08-15: Required requests for fields that are not writable in the current hardware mode to fail before MMIO; applications explicitly own the public calls needed to leave and later restore that mode instead of one Driver call hiding intermediate mode writes.
+- 2026-08-15: Prohibited private transaction structures that exist only to shorten signatures; independently required temporal register images remain explicit unless they form a stable reusable domain with their own invariant.
+- 2026-08-15: Prohibited root configuration from reading or mutating NVIC delivery state; applications explicitly sequence IRQ sources and NVIC before transitioning the peripheral to its active operation state.
 - 2026-08-15: Excluded IRQ-source enables from root configuration structures;
   applications must configure peripheral interrupt generation explicitly before independently enabling NVIC delivery.